 Keys to Qualitative Interviews

 I introduce students to some basic principles of qualitative interviewing.
-I let students know that I am willing to share my military experiences with them as long as they are able to use interview techniques to “get the information.”
+Also, I let students know that I am willing to share my military experiences with them.
+That is, as long as they are able to use interview techniques to “get the information.”
 Here are some examples of “keys to Qualitative Interviews” which I have used in this assignment:

 - Start the interview slow with “warm-up” questions,